Azure/Enterprise-Scale/docs/wiki/migrate-alz-policies-to-builtin.md

-# Why update ALZ policies

-Over time Azure Landing Zone (ALZ) custom policies and policy initiatives may become superseded by Azure built-in policies or replaced by updated ALZ custom policies and policy initiatives.
-This may occur for a number of reasons:
-1. Features may change so that the particular policy setting is no longer required or configurable.
-2. Security issues with current policies has been identified and fixed
-3. Policy does not function as intended
-4. New features are added requiring new settings
-5. Services become obsolete thus no longer requiring policy.

-If you are leveraging policy, you will want to keep up with changes to policies to avoid drift as well as lack of overview in the overall policy compliance status.

 # Introduction
 This article describes how to migrate ALZ custom policies and policy initiatives to Azure built-in policies.
 The guidance provided in this document describes manual steps for performing the migration, based on a set of specific policies and initiatives.
-For guidance on how to migrate policies leveraging the ALZ Terraform Module please refer to [here](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/govern/guides/standard/update-alz-policies#update-steps-for-azure-landing-zone-terraform-module-deployments)
-For guidance on how to migrate policies leveraging ALZ Bicep please refer to [here](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/govern/guides/standard/update-alz-policies#update-steps-for-azure-landing-zone-bicep-deployments)

-Links to ALZ-Terraform module and ALZ-Bicep guidance are included as well.

 ## Detect updates to policy
 1. To determine if there has been updates to ALZ your first reference should be [What's New](https://github.com/Azure/Enterprise-Scale/wiki/Whats-new).
 Any updates to policies or other ALZ related artifacts will be reflected here upone release.